davxiao/davidxiao-web/content/post/bgp-protocol-in-5-minutes/index.md

 Another new type of construct that emerged is what's called Autonomous System (AS) architecture.

 An AS can be an Internet Service Provider, a university or an entire corporate network, including multiple locations (IP addresses).
-Each AS is represented by a unique number called an ASN.
+Each AS is represented by a unique number called an **ASN**.

 At first, AS became the new level that inter-network operates on and routes against.
 As the internet continues to grow, it calls for a new protocol that can dynamically exchange routes information and decides on the routes depends on many other factors.